MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/strategy.md

 Withholding data assets and related insights might affect socioeconomic, political, research, and investment decisions.
 That's why it's paramount for organizations to build the capability to provide insights in a secure and responsible way.
 All data that's generated or acquired must go through a data classification exercise, unless otherwise explicitly stated.
 Where needed, the gold standard for dealing with confidential data is encryption at rest and in transit.

 Data, applications, and services all have their own gravitational pull.
 But data is the heaviest here, and so it has the most gravitational pull.
 Unlike Newton's apple, data doesn't have a physical mass to draw in surrounding objects.
 Instead, latency and throughput act as accelerators to the analytics process.
-Latency, throughput, and ease of access often require that data is duplicated even when that isn't the desired outcome.
+Latency, throughput, and ease of access often require duplication of data, even when that isn't the desired outcome.
 Set up people, processes, tools, and technologies appropriately to balance such requirements against the organization's data policies.

 Architectural constructs govern the speed at which data can be processed.
-And it's facilitated through innovations in software, hardware, and networking.
+And they're facilitated through innovations in software, hardware, and networking.
 Some of the architectural considerations are:

 - Setting up data distribution
 - Partitioning